FESTIVAL PERKS WITH OUTSIDE+

 If you have a sweet tooth, consider satisfying it with molasses.
 The sticky, robust flavored sweetener is a surprising source of dietary iron, providing 1 to 1.5 mg in a 1-tablespoon serving.
 That’s much more than other sweeteners on the market, including maple syrup.

-While data is still unclear, it appears that stronger-flavored blackstrap molasses may contain higher levels of iron than lighter versions such as fancy.
+While data is still unclear, it appears that stronger-flavored blackstrap molasses may contain higher levels of iron than lighter versions.

 How to Use Molasses